multivacs/portfolio/projects/employee_turnover_risk.md

 From the actual data, in the previous year the cost of turnover from employees that have left the company are estimated in 2.7M

-If we apply make a campaign to retain the talent in the Sales Department, with a reduction of the 30% of the turnover rate, we can save the company around 37.000$
+If we apply a campaign strategy to retain the talent in the Sales Department, with a reduction of the 30% of the turnover rate, we can save the company around 37.000$

 ### 2. Machine Learning